FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:

-Goal: To create an rock paper sisscor gaming interaction.
+Goal: To create an rock paper scissor gaming interaction.

 * What can you use X for?